nogalpaulina/hrs-portlets/README.md

 * /hrs-portlets-ps-impl/src/mail/resources/
   * Copy EXAMPLE_ps-placeholder.properties to **ps-placeholder.properties**
   * Do Not add ps-placeholder.properties to source control (should be automatically ignored via local .gitignore)

+## Releasing

+NB: You probably need to be VPNed for `mvn release:perform` to successfully push artifacts.